- May 16, 2025

 Which temples in Gujarat are known for their architecture?

-The best architectural temples in Gujarat are quite many, and a few include Somnath Temple, Dwarkadhish Temple, Rukmini Temple, Bileshwar Shiva Temple, Sun Temple, Shree Nageshwar Temple, and Shree Swaminarayan Mandir.
+There are many fine architectural temples in Gujarat, including Somnath Temple, Dwarkadhish Temple, Rukmini Temple, Bileshwar Shiva Temple, Sun Temple, Shree Nageshwar Temple, and Shree Swaminarayan Mandir.

 Is photography allowed inside temples in Gujarat?